Idaho Paralegal Schools

 Idaho Paralegal Salary and Job Outlook

 The paralegal profession as a whole is growing, and the Idaho job market is no exception.
-Projections Central predicts a 9.7% growth for paralegals in the state by 2022.3 Nationally, the paralegal profession is expected to grow 8% over the same period of time, which is faster than the average for most other occupations.4 The average annual salary for paralegals in Idaho was $41,840 as of May 2015.1 This average can vary depending on educational qualifications and the industry in which a paralegal chooses to work.
+Predictions call for a 13.3% growth rate for paralegals in the state through 2026.3 Nationally, the paralegal profession is expected to grow 15% over the same period of time, which is faster than the average for most other occupations.4 The average annual salary for paralegals in Idaho was $46,510 as of May 2018.1 This average can vary depending on educational qualifications and the industry in which a paralegal chooses to work.
 For example, working for a large firm will likely yield a higher salary than working for a non-profit organization.

 North Idaho College: North Idaho College has a long list of Professional-Technical Programs, one of which is the paralegal Associate of Applied Science degree.
 Students typically take two years to complete 67 to 68 credit hours, with 29 credit hours dedicated to paralegal courses.
 All majors are required to take on an in-office internship during their last semester and must commit to a minimum of 150 on-site work hours.
 The degree plan also involves significant office skills coursework such as Keyboarding I, Outlook, and Database/Access I.

 Top Law Firms for Paralegal Graduates in Idaho